segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 {% endcodeexampletab %}
 {% endcodeexample %}

-**Events in the queue are not cleared**, and are sent to Segment the next time the app starts.
-You might want to call Flush in combination before you call Reset.
+**Reset does not clear events in the queue**, and any remaining events in the queue are sent the next time the app starts.
+You might want to call [Flush](#flush) before you call Reset.

 > info ""